-In connection with their classroom studies, students may take various educational field trips throughout the year and a yearly field trip fee is charged to cover expenses for these events.
+In connection with their classroom studies, students may take various educational field trips throughout the year.
 These trips are an integral and exciting part of learning; therefore, it is expected that each student will attend.
 One benefit of field trips is that students are disciplined in the art of self-control and gracious deportment in various situations, in addition to the field trip's educational value.
-Parents will be notified in advance of the specifics concerning the field trip and will be required to return a signed permission slip detailing the time and location.
+Parents will be notified in advance of the specifics concerning each field trip.